Image Matching Filtering and Refinement by Planes and Beyond: More results

-The previous observations are further confirmed by the analysis of the correlation within the employed error measures, reported in Table~\ref{error_correlation} for each dataset.
+Figure~\ref{error_correlation} reports the correlation within the employed error measures for each dataset, assessing the analysis of Sec.~\ref{prelude}.
 On one hand, after the MAGSAC geometric constraints, for both planar and non-planar scenes there is a high correlation within recall, pose estimation accuracy as AUC, regardless of the estimation is derived from the fundamental or essential matrix, respectively indicated by the `$F$' and `$E$' superscripts, and these both are highly anti-correlated with the percentage of filtered matches.
 On the other hand, without MAGSAC in the non-planar sceness the recall and the pose accuracy estimated by the essential matrix are highly correlated and both strongly anti-correlated with the number of filtered matches, while precision has an almost moderate correlation with the pose accuracy estimated from the fundamental matrix only.
 Metric and angular AUC for the same kind of pose estimation have also high correlation levels.
 For the planar case, without MAGSAC the pose accuracy is only moderately correlated with both precision and recall, as well as anti-correlated with the percentages of the filtered matches within a similar degree.